Why Are Free Tools Getting Better?

 Limitation: Does not perform de novo primer design from target sequences.
 Use Primer3 for that, then validate primers here.

-The gold standard algorithm for finding optimal primer pairs from a target sequence.
-Primer3 evaluates thousands of candidate primers and selects pairs that meet your Tm, GC%, product size, and secondary structure constraints simultaneously.
+Primer3 is a widely used algorithm for finding primer pairs from a target sequence.
+It evaluates candidate primers against Tm, GC%, product size, and secondary-structure constraints.

 - Automated Design: Input your target sequence and get optimal primer pairs automatically